hashgraph/hedera-nft-auction-demo/README.md

 cp .env.sample .env
 ```

-you may leave the properties as is for now
+you may leave the properties as they are for now

 #### Start docker images